-So, what happens here is, the SUMPRODUCT function can not understand the reference because we have added a Name Manager, which is the same as Sheet Names.
+So, what happens here is, that the SUMPRODUCT function cannot understand the reference because we have added a Name Manager, which is the same as Sheet Names.
 So, Excel takes Jan, Feb, and Mar as references from the Name Manager.
 That’s why our output is #REF!

 If we want to avoid this error, we have to be careful when using Name Manager.
 We must not use the same names as Sheet Names and as references in the Name Manager.

 When we don’t include the same name reference as the sheet name through Name Manager, we’ll find the valid output as 210 for Mango and other outputs by using the Fill Handle.